The Skin Explained

 Dermal Epidermal Junction (DEJ): This is the area of tissue that joins the dermis and epidermis.
 It contains blood vessels that deliver nutrients from the dermis to the epidermis.

-Dermis: The middle layer of the skin contains elements such as collagen, elastin and hyaluronic acid, which provide structure and flexibility to the skin.
+Dermis: The middle layer of the skin contains elements such as collagen, elastin and natural product (term forbidden by TGA), which provide structure and flexibility to the skin.
 Blood vessels, lymphatics, immune cells, nerve tissue, hair roots and sweat glands are also found in the dermis.

 Blood vessels: A network of blood vessels is found in the dermis and subcutaneous layer.
 These vessels supply skin with oxygen and nutrients and play a role in regulating body temperature.